Wiladams/LJIT2WinCNG/README.md

 LJIT2WinCNG
 ===========

-LuaJIT FFI interface to Windows Crytography functions in BCrypt.dll
+LuaJIT FFI interface to Windows Crytography Next Generation functions found on Windows in the BCrypt.dll and NCrypt.dll libraries.